fatemabw/kyd/README.md

 ## Build Your Own KYD database (Fingerbank integration)

 Once you load the scripts for DHCP FP, Zeek will start generating `dhcpfp.log` which will contain the DHCP fingerprints seen on your network.
-For the ones that are not in the local `dhcp-db.zeek` database file, will be logged as "Unknown".
+For the ones that are not in the local `dhcp-db.txt` database file, will be logged as "Unknown".
 You can get the unknown DHCP fingerprints and hashes seen in a day (or whatever time period you want to choose) on your network and run those through the python script - `dhcp-unknown.py`

+If the matches are found in the FingerBank's database, you can then add those unknown hashes to the `dhcp-db.txt`, the input framework will automatically refresh the table contents when it detects a change to the input file - dhcp-db.txt

 ### Pre-requisite for using dhcp-unknown.py